Ultimate Guide to Make Smoked Beef Roast

 Your slices should be about a ¼ inch in thickness, if you like a thicker slice, or want a shaved slice then go for it.

-Slicing against the grain will make the smoked beef roast tenderer to the bite.
+Slicing against the grain will make the meat tenderer to the bite.
 If you cut with the grain you will make a lot of people angry as they gnaw uncontrollably on your finished product.

 Finally, you want to use every inch of your knife in the cutting process.
-With the hilt of the knife and your hand starting as close to the smoked beef roast as you can, apply pressure as you slowly draw the knife back.
+With the hilt of the knife and your hand starting as close to meat as you can, apply pressure as you slowly draw the knife back.
 A long carving knife will allow you to finish cutting each slice as reach the bottom of the roast.

 Your goal is one pass of the blade per slice, without using the sawing mechanism some people try to use.
 This really gives you a pretty looking cut to plate off.

-This is how you properly make a smoked beef roast.
+This is how you properly prepare, make and cook a beef roast.

 It is not hard at all; you only have to follow the instructions and maintain a constant temperature for a few hours.